Bootcamp-IA-P4/flight-feel-analyzer/README.md

 **Flight Feel Analyzer** is a machine learning classification project developed after being contracted by an airline to help predict passenger satisfaction levels.

 The goal is to use customer data and their flight survey responses to determine whether they were **satisfied or not** with the service.
-After a rigorous process of **exploratory data analysis (EDA)**, data cleaning, and feature engineering, we selected a **Random Forest Classifier** as our final model due to its robustness and accuracy for binary classification tasks.
+After a rigorous process of **exploratory data analysis (EDA)** and data preprocessing ([Colab](https://colab.research.google.com/drive/1cKj-GHQK5rYj1P3glOpQzHk1-dhlbI76?usp=sharing)
+), we selected a **Random Forest Classifier** as our final model due to its robustness and accuracy for binary classification tasks.

 The model is integrated into a **Flask** backend application, where users input their flight details, and the system returns a satisfaction prediction.
 The data is managed using **MySQL Workbench** with **Flask-SQLAlchemy**, and development has been carried out in **Python**, using **Jupyter Notebooks** and **VSCode**.